-Otto English looks into the background and funding of Jacob Rees-Mogg’s ERG, alleged to operate like a ‘party within a party’ by senior Conservative MPs
+Otto English looks into the background and funding of Jacob Rees-Mogg’s European Reform Group, alleged to operate like a ‘party within a party’ by senior Conservative MPs.

-While most people may have heard of the ERG and its leader Jacob Rees-Mogg few will have any idea of what it actually does – or who is in it.
+While most people may have heard of the ERG and its leader Jacob Rees-Mogg, few will have any idea of what it actually does – or who is in it.
 And there’s a reason for that.
-Under parliamentary rules they don’t have to tell us.
+Under parliamentary rules, it doesn’t have to tell us.
 The group is able to operate in the shadows while its members co-ordinate a hard and uncompromising Brexit.

 The story doesn’t end there.
-For as Open Democracy has revealed this week – behind the scenes the ERG is itself being influenced by the singularly murky Institute of Economic Affairs (IEA).
+As Open Democracy revealed this week, behind the scenes the ERG is itself being influenced by the murky Institute of Economic Affairs (IEA).

-The IEA, like many of the crop of dodgy ‘institutes’ that fill current affairs programmes is unwilling to reveal who funds it.
-This ‘educational charity’ claims it is sponsored by “voluntary donations from individuals, companies and foundations” but won’t say who they are.
+The IEA, like many in its field, is unwilling to reveal who funds it.
+This educational charity claims it is sponsored by “voluntary donations from individuals, companies and foundations” but won’t say who they are.